gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Anywhere that isn't here.
 But if you two want to stay, go ahead.
 Come on, Sindy."
-She took her sister's hand and started walking.
+She took her sister's paw and started walking.
 A moment later the grumbling goats followed them.

 *Shlurp shlurp shlurp...*